 Although this phrase may sound like it’s rooted in religion, the true origin is quite different.
 The ‘devil’ was the name given to the longest seam in the hull of a ship which would need caulking with tar known as ‘pay’ or ‘pitch’.
 To ‘pay the devil’ was to caulk the longest seam of the hull, which was a long and arduous task – probably the most difficult job to be completed.

 Here at Offshore Supply, we’re not just well-versed in the language of sailors; we also count ourselves as experts when it comes to providing our specialist services as boat chandlers.
 We have a huge range of products to make sure that your vessel is well and truly stocked.
-If you would like more information about any of our products or services, please don’t hesitate to get in touch with us today by calling us on 01524 862010 to speak to a member of our friendly team.
+If you would like more information about any of our products or services, including marine engine spares and marine cleaning products, please don’t hesitate to get in touch with us today by calling us on 01524 862010 to speak to a member of our friendly team.